composer22/coreos-artifactory-monitor/README.md

      /domain-environment-appname-versiontagA.tar.gz
 	 /domain-environment-appname-versiontagB.tar.gz
 	 ...

+# Docker repository:
+/docker-repo-name/
+  /appimage-name
+     /version-tag-A
+	 /version-tag-B
+	 ...
 ```
 ...for example:
 ```
-# Docker repository:
+# Deploy request repository:

-/dockerv2-local-development/
+/cluster-deploys-development/
   /video-mobile
-     /1.0.1-21
-	 /1.0.1-22
+    /1.0.1-21.deploy
+	/1.0.1-22.deploy
+	 ...

 # Payload repository:
-/payloadv2-local/
+/cluster-payloads/
   /video-mobile
      /example.com-development-video-mobile-1.0.1-21.tar.gz
 	 /example.com-development-video-mobile-1.0.1-22.tar.gz
 	 ...

+# Docker repository:
+/dockerv2-local/
+  /video-mobile
+     /1.0.1-21
+	 /1.0.1-22
+     ...
 ```
+The .deploy file above is simply a "touched" file that indicates a version has been posted and ready to be deployed
+to a particular environment.
+It is essentially empty.
+It might contain information in the future.
+The tar.gz files
+contain all information related to the deploy for an environment.

 ### Payload requirements

 The .tar should contain ONLY the following files:

-* metadata file (required) - a json file describing the deploy need for that version in a particular environment.
+* metadata file (1 required) - a json file describing the deploy need for that version in a particular environment.
-* service file(required) - a fleetctl .service or .service.tmpl file that describes how to launch the docker image in the cluster.
+* service file(1 required) - a fleetctl .service or .service.tmpl file that describes how to launch the docker image in the cluster.
-* etcd2 file (optional) - a file containing etc2 key/values that need to be added or changed for this version to work in the environment.
+* etcd2 file (1 optional) - a file containing etc2 key/values that need to be added or changed for this version to work in the environment.
-* README.md (optional) - a file describing the release and any notes.
+* README.md (1 optional) - a file describing the release and any notes.

 ### Metadata file

 The metadata file should contain the following json attributes and should have a .json extention.
 Only one .json
 file should be in the tar.gz.

 * name - the name of the application being deployed.
-This should match the name of the service unit file.
+This should match the name of the .service unit file.
 * version - the version of the service to deploy.
 This is used when launching the service unit/template.
 * imageVersion - should match the Docker image.
+Usually this is the same as 'version'
-* numInstance - the number of coreos units to launch in the cluster.
+* numInstance - the number of coreos units to launch in the cluster for this environment.

 Example:

 ```
-video-mobile.json
+video-mobile.metadata.json
 {
   "name":"video-mobile",
   "version":"1.0.1-22",